Lorenzschaef/PHPDDDMD/readme.md

 be a violation of this rule.

-**There is an important exception to this rule:** Classes that implement an interface from another layer may directly interact with that layer.
+**There is an important exception to this rule:** Classes that inherit from another layer may directly interact with that layer.
 For example, a class *MysqlUserRepository* (Infrastructure) that implements an interface *UserRepository* (Domain) may directly work with Domain objects.